Asymptotic correlation functions in the $Q$-state Potts model: a universal form for point group $C_{4v}$: INTRODUCTION

-The format of the present paper is as follows: In \sref{sec:2}, we define the Ising model on a rotated square lattice to investigate an effect of the $C_{4v}$ symmetry on the asymptotic behavior of the correlation function.
-In \sref{sec:3}, we introduce the new idea, i.e., a form for the asymptotic correlation functions which together with the MC simulation data enables us to evaluate the ACLs.
-We apply it to the $Q=2$, 3, and 4 cases, and also to the bond percolation model, which is, via the cluster representation, realized as the Potts model in the $Q\rightarrow1$ limit. \Sref{sec:4} is devoted to discussion and summary.
-The detailed explanations on limiting functions to appear in \sref{sec:2.2}, on the methodology of MC simulation calculations, and on the fitting procedure are given in appendices.
+The format of the present paper is as follows: In \mySec{sec:2}, we introduce an asymptotic form for the $C_{4v}$ symmetry, i.e., a form for the asymptotic correlation functions which together with MC data enables us to evaluate the ACLs.
+In \mySec{sec:3}, we perform MC simulations.
+We investigate the $Q=2$, 3, and 4 cases, and also the bond percolation model which is, via the cluster representation, realized in the $Q\rightarrow1$ limit. \mySec{sec:4} is devoted to discussion and summary.
+From the evaluated ACL we derive the ECS in the $Q$-state Potts model.
+Detailed explanations on the exact calculation of the Ising model, the methodology of MC simulations, and the fitting procedure are given in the Appendices.